stepan-0x28/Demo-web-API-on-FastAPI-with-Swagger/README.md

 # Demo web API on FastAPI with Swagger
-My first demo with FastAPI (with Swagger) and SQLAlchemy (asynchronously), as well as Pydantic and other libraries
+### My first demo with FastAPI and Swagger
+- web API works asynchronously
+- SQLAlchemy is used to work with the database
+- the project also uses the Pydantic library and others